Hrabal/TemPy/README.md

 # Disclamer

-Since server-side rendering is getting old by the minute, I guess tempy can be useful in a bunch of fast and simple cases, but this is not how people whould generate HTML.
+Since server-side rendering is getting old by the minute, I guess TemPy can be useful in a bunch of fast and simple cases, but this is not how people should generate HTML.
 Therefore this project is no longer mantained and there is no intention to evolve further.

 This was a nicely ended excercise, I wasn't expecting that much contrib&use.
 I'm non longer accepting pr's, if someone is interested on this repo maintenance PM me.